utsav-upadhyay-21/adk-RAG/README.md

-# Vertex AI RAG Agent with ADK
+# RAG Agent with Google ADK and Vertex AI

-This repository contains a Google Agent Development Kit (ADK) implementation of a Retrieval Augmented Generation (RAG) agent using Google Cloud Vertex AI.

 ## Overview